Fiscal Policies - National or Multi-State Conventions or Conferences

 2. A separate bank account established in the name of the national or multi-state regional convention/conference.
 At the time the account is opened, written notification should be sent to:

-If the agency chooses to use a separate bank account, the state employee responsible for the account shall supply the chief Deputy Treasurer at the State Treasurer's Office, the Deputy Controller, Office of the State Controller, Division of Statewide Accounting (with the documentation to be maintained in the Division of Operations), and the Legislative Services Office, Audit Division with:
+If the agency chooses to use a separate bank account, the state employee responsible for the account shall supply the chief Deputy Treasurer at the State Treasurer's Office, the Deputy Controller, Office of the State Controller, Division of Statewide Accounting, and the Legislative Services Office, Audit Division with:

 1. Notification that an account has been opened.